If you are applying for a mortgage, you will come across the term ‘mortgage underwriting.’

 You should also check your email inbox regularly as the underwriter might require extra information from you.
 The sooner you reply to their requests the quicker the underwriting process will take.

 It’s worth noting that our mortgage advisors can help you with the mortgage application.
-We will make sure all the information is correct before you send it away for mortgage approval and as such, there should be fewer reasons for delays within the underwriting process.
+In our many years of experience, we always make sure that all the information is correct before you send it away for mortgage approval and as such, there should be fewer reasons for delays within the underwriting process.

 What happens if the underwriter declines my mortgage application?